-(a) The Company maintains savings and demand deposit and short-term placement accounts with BDO Unibank.
-As of December 31, 2023 and 2022, savings and demand deposit and short-term placements accounts maintained with BDO Unibank are included under Cash and Cash Equivalents and Money Market Placement account in the statements of financial position (see Note 6).
-The savings and demand deposits generally earn interest at annual rate of 0.06% in 2023, 2022 and 2021 and short-term placements earn interest at an effective rate of 5.75% in 2023 and 4.75% in 2022.
-Interest income earned on these deposits is reported as Interests and discounts account in the statements of income.

-- (b) The Company entered into an agreement with BDO Unibank on stock transfer services.
+- (a) The Company maintains savings and demand deposit and short-term placement accounts with BDO Unibank.
+As of December 31, 2024 and 2023, savings and demand deposit and short-term placements accounts maintained with BDO Unibank are included under Cash and Cash Equivalents and Money Market Placement account in the statements of financial position (see Note 6).
+The savings and demand deposits generally earn interest at annual rate of 0.06% in 2024, 2023 and 2022 and short-term placements earn interest at an effective rate of nil in 2024, 5.75% in 2023 and 4.75% in 2022.
+Interest income earned on these deposits is reported as Interests and discounts account in the statements of income. - (b) The Company entered into an agreement with BDO Unibank on stock transfer services.
 Service fees paid by the Company to BDO Unibank are shown as part of Other Expenses account under Operating Costs and Expenses in the statements of income.
-There were no outstanding receivable and payable on these transactions as of December 31, 2023 and 2022. - (c) In 2021, the Company purchased UITF amounting to P70,000,000 from BDO TIG and recognized unrealized fair value gain of P54,997,429 presented under Income in the 2021 statement of income.
+There were no outstanding receivable and payable on these transactions as of December 31, 2024 and 2023. - (c) In 2021, the Company purchased UITF amounting to P70,000,000 from BDO TIG and recognized unrealized fair value gain of P54,997,429 presented under Income in the 2021 statement of income.
 In 2022, the Company redeemed all its remaining UITF resulting in realized fair value gains amounting to P62,625,034.
 In April 2023, the Company purchased and redeemed UITF amounting to P6,020,004,237 which resulted to a realized fair value gains amounted to P1,048,999.
-Realized fair value gains are presented under Income in the 2023 statement of income (see Note 7). - (d) In April 2023, the Company entered into an investment management agreement with BDO TIG for services related to the Company's fund management.
-Fees paid by the Company to BDO-TIG is reported as Trust Fees account under Operating Costs and Expenses in the 2023 statement of income. - (e) In May 2023, the Company entered into a service level agreement with BDOFC wherein BDOFC will charge the Company for certain management services that the former provides to the latter.
-Management fees paid by the Company to BDOFC are shown as part of Other Expenses account under Operating Costs and Expenses in the 2023 statement of income.
-There was no outstanding payable arising from this transaction in 2023.
-No similar transaction transpired in 2022 and 2021. - (f) In 2021, the Company sold dollar-denominated cash deposits amounting to USD 796,619 at P50.36 exchange rate (Php40,117,733) to BDO Unibank.
-This transaction resulted in a realized gain of P310,681 and is recorded as part of Other income account in the 2021 statement of income (see Note 10).
-No similar transaction transpired in 2023 and 2022.
+Realized fair value gains are presented under Income in the 2023 and 2022 statements of income (see Note 7).
+There was no similar transaction in 2024. - (d) In April 2023, the Company entered into an investment management agreement with BDO TIG for services related to the Company's fund management.
+Fees paid by the Company to BDO-TIG is reported as Trust Fees account under Operating Costs and Expenses in the 2024 and 2023 statements of income.
+There were no outstanding payable on these transactions as of December 31, 2024 and 2023.

+- (e) In May 2023, the Company entered into a service level agreement with BDOFC wherein BDOFC will charge the Company for certain management services that the former provides to the latter.
+Management fees paid by the Company to BDOFC are shown as part of Other Expenses account under Operating Costs and Expenses in the 2024 and 2023 statements of income.
+There was no outstanding payable arising from this transaction in 2024 and 2023. - (f) The Company recognized Director's fees amounting to P2,193,333, P2,182,222, and P2,933,333, in 2024, 2023, and 2022, respectively, and is presented under Operating Costs and Expenses account in the statements of income.
+There was no outstanding payable arising from these transactions as of December 31, 2024 and 2023.